Part 3: Umbrella

 AKA - How to Stop a B&E

-Previously in The Vines Inquiry— Fearing the worst, Frank raced up to the family manor with dread growing every step.
+Previously in the Vines Inquiry— Fearing the worst, Frank raced up to the family manor with dread growing every step.

 The pine slab of a door exhaled as Frank disturbed the seal and walked into a thin corridor.